1: What was is in scope for this project?

 • Endowed fund activity, including endowed fund balances, and endowed fund investment earnings.
 Note that spendable activity on endowed funds WILL be established in OMNI.

-3: What OMNI Chartfields will be used to record the Foundation funds?
+1: What OMNI Chartfields are used to record the Foundation funds?

-A new Fund Code and new Department IDs will be established for the FSUF fund activity to run through in OMNI.
-Each FSUF fund will be setup as a unique Project ID.
+A new Fund Code and new Department IDs were established for the FSUF fund activity to run through in OMNI.
+Each FSUF fund has been setup as a unique Project ID.
 Details follow:

-• Department IDs – Department Area (generally the first three digits of the DeptID) then 9xx
+• Department IDs – Department Area (generally the first three digits of the DeptID) then USUALLY 9xx

 • Example – 187900 College of Music FSUF Funds